Skip to content

 A woman of the global majority writes with a pen in her notebook.
 She holds a cup of coffee in her other hand and sits at a wooden table in front of an open laptop.
 She wears glasses and elegant metal earrings.

-Yes, we’ll work on your current project; it’ll get stronger as we pay it attention; but I’m not a development editor or “book coach.”
+Yes, we’ll work on your current project; it’ll get stronger as we pay it attention; but I’m not a developmental editor or a “book coach.”
 I’m focused on your lifelong writing skills.

 An open notebook in the foreground.
 In the background, a woman who is a member of the global majority writes on a piece of paper with a yellow pencil.